*Ōþala: Relation to the Gothic alphabet

 Gothic letter 𐍉 ("utal"), as depicted in Codex Vindobonensis 795.

 The letter in the Gothic alphabet 𐍉 (utal) was used in the 4th century CE by Wulfila to represent an /o:/ sound in his Bible, and may have been derived from ᛟ.
 Alternatively, it may have been derived from the Greek Ω (omega), which closely resembles both, or ο (omicron).
-As with the names of most other Gothic letters, utal is cognate with the name of its corresponding rune, othala.
+As with the names of most other Gothic letters, utal is cognate with the name of its corresponding rune, *ōþala.
+This name is recorded in a manuscript from around the 10th century, however, and it has been suggested that the names in general may have been created retrospectively based on rune names, long after the letters were.